dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-jetstream.md

 ## Example: Competing consumers pattern

 Let's say you'd like each message to be processed by only one application or pod with the same app-id.
 Typically, the `consumerID` metadata spec helps you define competing consumers.
-However, `consumerID` is not supported in NATS JetStream.

-The following example demonstrates using a competing consumer pattern with dynamic values.
+Since `consumerID` is not supported in NATS JetStream, you need to specify `durableName` and `queueGroupName` to achieve the competing consumers pattern.
+For example:

 ```yml
 apiVersion: dapr.io/v1alpha1